The starting point to freedom is to begin questioning the cultural narrative you have been sold. — Bryant McGill

 Emotional checks will reduce stress and increase the accuracy of our research.
 So, think of it as a safety net.
 It will catch us when we fall into emotional distress.
 This is because when we face ideas conflicting with our current opinion, it creates a dilemma.
 We instinctively react to protect our sacred ground.
 You don’t want to research while in a state of distress.

 Starting Point to Freedom

-When we begin questioning the national folklore, one of the things we discover is how much effort is spent on denying our spiritual side.
+When we begin questioning the national folklore, one thing we discover is how much effort they spend on denying our spiritual side.
 The cultural narrative suppresses and demonizes information about anything that threatens their control.
 This could not be more true than the way it promotes the counterfeit worldviews which distract us from the inner journey.

 We are creatures who have an undeniable drive to explore the unknown.
-But, the national folklore does not support this quest Instead, it presents us with the counterfeit of Western organized religion.
-These are the religions of Semitic origin, Christianity, Islam and Judaism.
+But, the national folklore does not support this quest.
+It presents us with the counterfeit of Western organized religion.
+These are the religions of Semitic origin, Christianity, Islam, and Judaism.
 There are many varieties within the Abrahamic religions.
 They all sell a version of the afterlife as a way of diverting us from exploring the unknown existential fear of death.
 There is a more direct way to explore the unknown.
 We call this approach spiritual exploration using a variety of spiritual technologies.

 Questioning the Cultural Narrative

 Begin questioning everything; government, religion, cultural standards, commercial practices on all levels.
 This will bring about the real independence of thought, even if you cannot fully exercise it in all actions.
 Many people undertake this journey solo or with others on the same mission.